Government of Canada / Gouvernement du Canada

 PART 2Licensing (continued)

-• (iii) a holder of a licence for analytical testing,
+• (c) to distribute cannabis to a holder of a licence for analytical testing or a holder of a licence for research.

 • Marginal note:Use of organic solvent

-(3) A holder of a licence for research that is authorized to obtain cannabis by altering its chemical or physical properties by any means is also authorized to alter or offer to alter its chemical or physical properties by the use of an organic solvent when conducting that activity.
+(3) A person that is authorized to conduct the activity referred to in paragraph (2)(b) is also authorized to alter or to offer to alter the chemical or physical properties of cannabis by the use of an organic solvent when conducting that activity.

 Non-therapeutic Research on Cannabis